exceptionless/Website/content/news/2015/2015-05-06-exceptionless-api-usage-and-overview.md

 [![Exceptionless API Post Event](/assets/img/news/05post-event1-300x204.png)](/assets/05post-event1.png)<figcaption class="caption wp-caption-text">Navigate to Event > POST /api/v{version}/events</figcaption></figure>

 You’ll see a few basic examples of events and some explanation of the resource in this panel.
 Make sure to give it a read.
-For this example, we’ll use a simple log event, with a brief message, and add a reference ID to it. _Note that you must also enter the current API version in the “version” field._
+For this example, we’ll use a simple log event, with a brief message, and add a reference ID to it. _Note that you must also enter the current API version in the "version" field._

-When we click “Try it out!” and get a 202 response code, we know we’ve created an event.<figure id="attachment_13110" class="thumbnail wp-caption aligncenter" style="width: 300px">
+When we click "Try it out!" and get a 202 response code, we know we’ve created an event.<figure id="attachment_13110" class="thumbnail wp-caption aligncenter" style="width: 300px">

 [![Exceptionless API Created Event](/assets/05post-event2-e1430946143322-300x92.png)](/assets/05post-event2-e1430946143322.png)<figcaption class="caption wp-caption-text">Successful Event Creation</figcaption></figure>